Skull & Crossbones (role-playing game)

-Skull & Crossbones is a role-playing game published by Fantasy Games Unlimited in 1980.
+Skull & Crossbones is a role-playing game published by Fantasy Games Unlimited (FGU) in 1980 in which players take on the roles of pirates.

 Description

 Skull & Crossbones is a pirate role-playing system set in the Caribbean during the late 17th century.
-The rulebook covers character creation, man-to-man and ship-to-ship combat, encounter tables, NPCs, and more.
+The rulebook covers character creation, man-to-man and ship-to-ship combat, encounter tables, non-player characters, and more.
 The game includes ship-deck plans in 25mm miniatures scale and a campaign map of the Spanish Main.

+Characters can be navigators, gunners and "other seafaring types."

 Publication history

-Skull & Crossbones was designed by Gerald D. Seypura and Anthony LeBoutillier and published by Fantasy Games Unlimited in 1980 as a boxed set with two 32-page books, two maps, three cardstock sheets, counters, and special skull dice.
+Skull & Crossbones was designed by Gerald D. Seypura and Anthony LeBoutillier and published by FGU in 1980 as a boxed set with two 32-page books, two maps, three cardstock sheets, counters, and special skull dice.

+The supplement Pieces of Eight was also published in 1980.